klaftertief-symphony/language_redirect/README.md

 Language Redirect adds a new settings field to the Preferences Page.
 There you can add your supported language codes as a comma separated list.
 A language code has to be either a two character string like `en` (language) or a five character string like `en-au` (language-region).
 The extensions adds the language part as `$url-language` and the optional region part as `$url-region` (normal get parameters) to the parameter pool for usage in your datasources or XSL templates.

+Don't forget to add the Language Redirect Event to the pages you want to have in different languages.

 The event stores the current language an region parameters in a cookie.
 Visitors will be redirected depending on settings in the following order.

 1. saved parameters in the cookie